 Ability to collaborate with colleagues from a variety of expertise.

-Proven leadership and demonstrated experience in collaborating with a diverse team, and coordinating assignments as needed.
+Proven leadership and demonstrated experience in collaborating with a diverse team, and coordinating assignments.

-Demonstrated success in the implementation of work plans, strategies, and directives in a cost-effective and efficient manner.
+Demonstrated success in implementation of work plans, strategies, and directives in a cost-effective and efficient manner.